jouellnyc/infrared_tag/README.md

 ## Embellishing
-- You can customize the text as you wish.
+- Customize the text as you wish.
 I've added Star Wars themes for the light and dark sides with Peizo buzzer(s).
 - They fit will on the side on the pico reaching into the GND bank on thebreadboard.
 - Each respective side's them will play if the other sides loses ("Emperial March" vs "Cantina")
+- See pic below

 ## Components
 - [IR Receiver](https://www.amazon.com/gp/product/B06XYNDRGF)